bsc-dom/dataclay/README.md

 DataClayClientConfig=./cfgfiles/client.properties
 ```

-Account and Password properties are used to specify user’s credentials.
+**Account** and **Password** properties are used to specify user’s credentials.
-StubsClasspath defines a path where the stub classes can be located.
-That is, the path where the dataClay command line utility (exposed in section 6) saved our stub classes after calling GetStubs operation.
+**StubsClasspath** defines a path where the stub classes can be located.
+That is, the path where the dataClay command line utility saved our stub classes after calling GetStubs operation.
-DataSetForStore specifies which dataset the application will use in case a makePersistent request is produced to store a new object in the system, and DataSets provide information about the datasets the application will access (normally it includes the DataSetForStore).
+**DataSetForStore** specifies which dataset the application will use in case a makePersistent request is produced to store a new object in the system, and **DataSets** provide information about the datasets the application will access (normally it includes the DataSetForStore).
-LocalBackend defines the default backend that the application will access when using either DataClay.LOCAL in Java or api.LOCAL in Python (examples of this can be found in API sections 4 and 5).
+**LocalBackend** defines the default backend that the application will access when using either DataClay.LOCAL in Java or api.LOCAL in Python.

 ### Client properties

 This file contains the minimum service info to connect applications with dataClay.
-It is also loaded automatically during the initialization process and its default path is *./cfgfiles/client.properties*, which can be overriden by setting the environment variable DATACLAYCLIENTCONFIG.
+It is also loaded automatically during the initialization process and its default path is ***./cfgfiles/client.properties***, which can be overriden by setting the environment variable DATACLAYCLIENTCONFIG.

 ```Properties
 HOST=127.0.0.1